-FAQ: How frequently are the (stock and dividend) reports refreshed and what triggers an update?
+How frequently are the (stock and dividend) reports updated and what triggers an update?

-A: Our reports are updated at least every 3-4 months or when material news alters our estimate of a company's fair value.
+The 16-page stock and dividend reports are updated at least every 3-4 months or when material results alter our estimate of a company's fair value.
 This update cycle is typical for investment research firms.
-Fair value estimates do not change much over short periods of time, especially if our estimate of a company's intrinsic value is spot on.
-Although the date, data, or text on our reports may not change daily for each company, you can assume that if the reports are live on the site, the conclusions of the company in the report are still representative of our view on the stock or its dividend.
+Fair value estimates do not change much over short-term periods of time, especially if our estimate of a company's intrinsic value is spot on.
+Although the date, data, or text on our reports may not change daily for each company, one can assume that if the reports are live on the site, the conclusions of the company in the report are still representative of our view on the stock or its dividend.

-Importantly, by using our 'Symbol' search box in the website header, you can gain access to some of the most advanced charting features to augment our Valuentum Buying Index's technical/momentum assessment.
+Importantly, by using our 'Symbol' search box in our header, one can gain access to some of the most advanced charting features to augment our Valuentum Buying Index's technical/momentum assessment.
 The charts are equipped with real-time data.
-The 'Symbol' search box in our website header is also the best way to find our recent articles and analysis (as well as the 16-page equity and dividend reports) on companies.
+The 'Symbol' search box in our website header is also the best way to find our recent articles and analysis (as well as the 16-page equity and dividend reports) on companies of interest to you.